 If you are entering for the A2 (which you can only do if you have already taken the AS level or if you enter all the AS/A2 level units at once) you should use the A2 code and ask the exam officer to ensure that this will then combine all your unit results with any previous AS result to give a final grade.
 If you are sitting somewhere new, they will need previous exam centre details and your UCI (a 13 digit number found on previous exam certificates) to do this.

 The highest grade at A2 level is A*.

-A level Maths is horribly complicated for exam officers as there are so many combinations and a new specification is not expected before 2019.
+A level Maths is horribly complicated for exam officers as there are so many combinations in the legacy syllabus.
 Pure Maths, Maths and Mechanics and Maths and Statistics all come under the heading “Mathematics 6360” and are distinguished by their unit and subject entry codes.
 The units we have chosen are listed below, there is no coursework.
 The subject code for Pure Maths is 5366/6366 but Maths and Mechanics and Maths and Statistics are both 5361/6361.